Waterbuck hunting will require long stalks in the savanna and woodlands and are very sort-after trophies with their impressive horns that sweep back.

 Mounted on the rifle is a Swarovski DS with a built-in rangefinder.
 We have hand loaded Hornady ELD-X 200 grain ammunition.
 This setup, including ammunition, is available as part of all hunting packages free of charge.

 An old waterbuck bull is one of the most cunning animals to hunt.
 It is very alert with a keen sense of smell and super eyesight.

 Judging the trophy quality of a waterbuck can be challenging at times, especially lone bulls.

 As with all African animals, a thick heavy, darkened neck is the first sign of maturity and often the most visible maturity characteristic when observing at a distance.

 Also, look at the color of the horns.
 An old bull will exhibit at least two-thirds of the horn as an off white color.

 Look at the bases and ensure they are solid and prominent.

 The hook in the horns is where the real hidden length lies and differentiates a good bull from an outstanding bull.

-Good symmetrical shape with smooth tips is a sign of an old bull and a trophy worth considering.
+A good symmetrical shape with smooth tips signifies an old bull and a trophy worth considering.